cern-snow/cern-snow-client/README.md

  * You can see more the documentation for the class `SnowRestSession` in the [snow-client documentation website](https://snow-client-docs.web.cern.ch/snow-client-docs/cern_snow_client.html) and more examples in the file [`examples/main.py`](examples/main.py).

-**Important** : with the included example `config.yaml`, a cookie file `mycookie.txt` and a token file `mytoken.npy` will be generated as a cache to avoid reauthenticating between requests.
+**Important** : with the included example `config.yaml`, a cookie file `cookie.txt` and a token file `tokens.txt` will be generated as a cache to avoid reauthenticating between requests.
 These files have to be stored securely, as anyone with access to them could impersonate your account in ServiceNow or even another SSO-enabled CERN system.
 If you are just testing, be sure to delete the files after running `main.py`.

 ## Installation

-You can clone this git repository:
+You can clone this git repository, using the URL at the top of this page, for example with:
 ``` bash
 git clone https://:@gitlab.cern.ch:8443/servicenow/snow-client.git
 ```